 How can Nevett Ford help?

 We understand that for a lot of people, the administration and management of a deceased estate is unfamiliar territory and can be overwhelming.
-If you are an executor needing to deal with a deceased estate or should you believe you have the authority to act on behalf of the estate, we would recommend contacting our Wills and Estates Team on 03 9614 7111 or by email to email@example.com.
+If you are an executor needing to deal with a deceased estate or should you believe you have the authority to act on behalf of the estate, we would recommend contacting our Wills and Estates Lawyers in Melbourne on 03 9614 7111 or by email to email@example.com.